ferdianfefe/slacker/README.md

 # slacker

-A social network app with realtime chat feature.
+A social networking app with realtime chat feature.
 Built using MEVN stack.
 Inspired by Twitter.

 <b>npm install</b>
 to install all the dependencies